hdl-registers/hdl-registers/doc/sphinx/vhdl_generator.rst

 For a plain register (e.g. ``configuration``) the register index is simply a natural (``example_configuration``, where "example" is the name of the module).
 For register arrays it is instead a function, e.g. ``example_base_addresses_read_address``.
-The function takes an array index argument and will assert if it is out of bounds of the array.

 Note that there is a large eco-system of register-related components in the `hdl_modules <https://hdl-modules.com>`__ project.